usagov/usagov-2021/docs/BenefitsSearch.md

 * **Basic Page at /es/_TBD_**: This is the search page for Spanish results.
 It should be a basic node with a "Page Type" of "Benefits Category Search"
 * **Benefit Categories with Life Events View** Data export that provides two JSON files: one for English categories that reference one or more life events.
 (Machine name: `benefit_categories_with_life_events`)
 * **Benefit Category Life Event Reference View** Controls the order of life events on basic page edit form so that they are grouped by language first.
 (Machine name: `benefit_category_life_event_reference`)
-* **Benefit Search Category Reference View** Controles the order of benefit categories on basic page edit form.
+* **Benefit Search Category Reference View** Controls the order of benefit categories on basic page edit form.
 Groups them by language first, then sorts alphabetically.
 (Machine name: `benefit_search_category_reference`)
 * **Benefit Search Form View** Used to build the English and Spanish search forms for filtering benefits.
 Only displays categories that have been tagged in a basic page node.
 (Machine name: `benefit_search_form`)
 * **Benefit Search Results View** Data export providing JSON files that list basic pages tagged with one or more benefit category.
 (Machine name: `benefit_search_results`)

 Content editors can categorize existing basic pages, set the weight of a page to control where in the rankings a single page shows (higher numbers show up first) and can manage the category terms available.
 Terms in the Benefits Category vocabulary can be related to one or more Life Events, which are shown at the top of search results which include that category.

+#### Conditional Fields

 ### "USAGov Benefit Category Search" Custom Drupal Module

-Files in `web/modules/custom/usagov_benefit_category_search`
+Files in `web/modules/custom/usagov_benefit_category_search`.
-.
 At the moment, this module provides two deploy hooks:

 * A hook function that adds the "Benefits Category Search" term to the Page Types vocabulary.
 * A hook function to populate the Benefits Category vocabulary with English and Spanish terms.

+> You are unlikely to need to run these hooks as they've already been executed on prod.
+The items they create should already exist in the database.

+#### Data export paths

+#### Customized Form Widgets and Validation

+### DataLayer

 ### JavaScript sources